 "Child" shall mean any person under eighteen years of age.
-Any child transported for exploitative reasons is considered to be a trafficking victim, whether or not they have been forced or deceived.
+Any child transported for exploitative reasons is a trafficking victim, whether they have been forced or deceived.
 This is partly because it is not considered possible for children to give informed consent.
 Even when a child understands what has happened, they may still appear to submit willingly to what they believe to be the will of their parents or accompanying adults.
 It is important that these children are protected too.

 Children are trafficked for many reasons, including sexual exploitation, domestic servitude, labour, benefit fraud and involvement in criminal activity such as pick-pocketing, theft and working in cannabis farms.
-There are a number of cases of minors being exploited in the sex industry.
+There are several cases of minors being exploited in the sex industry.
 Although there is no evidence of other forms of exploitation such as 'organ donation or 'harvesting', all agencies should remain vigilant.

 Children may be trafficked from other countries for a variety of reasons.
-There are a number of factors in the country of origin which might make children vulnerable to being trafficked.
+There are several factors in the country of origin which might make children vulnerable to being trafficked.